JonSnowbd/Ash/docs/faq/ai.md

 ## Conditionals
 Conditionals are binary success/failure nodes.
 They are identified by the IConditional interface.
 They check some condition of your game world and either return success or failure.
-These are inherently game specific so Nez only provides a single generic Conditional out of the box and a helper Conditional that wraps an Action so you can avoid having to make a separate class for each Conditional.
+These are inherently game specific so Ash only provides a single generic Conditional out of the box and a helper Conditional that wraps an Action so you can avoid having to make a separate class for each Conditional.

 - **RandomProbability<T>:** return success when the random probability is above the specified success probability
 - **ExecuteActionConditional<T>:** wraps a Func and executes it as the Conditional.
 Useful for prototyping and to avoid creating separate classes for simple Conditionals.